 According to the Fair Credit Report Act, credit reporting bureaus do not have to investigate a disputed report if they feel your request is "frivolous or irrelevant".
 However, they are advised against using this as an excuse, unless they have reasons that would stand up in Court.
-This is why they rarely turn down a request to investigate disputed information.
+This is why they rarely turn down a request to investigate inaccurate disputed information.

-ONE OF THE BEST WAYS TO REPAIR YOUR CREDIT, EVEN IF IT IS YOUR FAULT
+ONE OF THE BEST WAYS TO IMPROVE YOUR CREDIT

-Failure of the credit bureau to respond to you within a timely manner entitles you to have any negative marks on your credit report removed, as long as it is the one that you challenged.
+Failure of the credit bureau to respond to you within a timely manner entitles you to have any inaccurate negative marks on your credit report removed, as long as it is the one that you challenged.
 There are several explanations why they might fail to respond:

-- 1. With the millions of files to be maintained, it is very common that the credit bureau is not going to take the time or the effort to defend a negative entry. - 2.
+- 1. With the millions of files to be maintained, it is very common that the credit bureau is not going to take the time or the effort to defend an inaccurate negative entry. - 2.
 Creditors may not bother to re-verify because of the extra work and fail to respond to the credit bureau's query. - 3.
-Some creditors only keep records for two to three years, and if an item you challenged is older, it is possible that it cannot be verified, because the record no longer exists.
+Some creditors only keep records for two to three years, and if an item you challenged is older, it is possible that it cannot be verified, because the record no longer exists. - Step 7.
+Request your updated credit report with the inaccurate negative items removed per your dispute.